Do you already have the most amazing breed in the world? Thinking about adding an Akita to your family?

 Points of Interest

-Well-known for his ability to hunt down both bears and deer….It is less known is that they did other tasks including helping to pull in fishing nets.
+Well-known for his ability to hunt down both bears and deer… What is less known is that they did other tasks including helping to pull in fishing nets.

-The Akita was such an affectionate guard dog to royalty, that the breed became to be a revered symbol of good health and prosperity.
+The Akita was such an affectionate guard dog to royalty, that the breed came to be a revered symbol of good health and prosperity.

-Most know about the legends that females were used to babysit children.
-While gaining a reputation and stereotyped for possible aggressiveness toward young ones and the fact that many legends are just myths, there are suggestions that this actually may be true.
-Witnesses have come forward and stated that they have actually seen this and they claim that it is still practiced in remote villages.
+Most know about the legends that females were used to babysit children in remote mountain settlements.
+Though gaining a reputation and stereotype for possible aggressiveness toward young ones and the fact that many legends are just myths, there are suggestions that this actually may be true.
+Witnesses have come forward and stated that they have actually seen this and they claim that it is still practiced in isolated villages.

 The “Inu” that is sometimes added to the name simply means “dog”.